Description

 Features and Adjustments

+Single cut guitars of this shape trace back to one original, and the guide on Epiphone versus Gibson explains what separates the tiers.
 The 24.75-inch scale length makes this guitar comfortable for players of all hand sizes.
 With a 14-inch fingerboard radius and 22 frets, bending strings feels effortless.
-The factory-installed Leo Jaymz 10-46 strings sounded decent, but I swapped them out for a set of premium strings after a week for better intonation and tone.
+The factory-installed Leo Jaymz 10-46 strings sound decent, though a set of premium strings gives better intonation and tone.

 The 18:1 ratio tuning pegs are impressive for this price point, offering accurate tuning adjustments.
-However, I noticed that the nut could benefit from a slight upgrade, as it occasionally caused minor tuning instability.
-This guitar would be a dream with locking tuners, which unfortunately were not included on my unit despite some reviews mentioning them.
+However, the nut could benefit from a slight upgrade, as it occasionally causes minor tuning instability.
+This guitar would be a dream with locking tuners, which unfortunately are not included despite some reviews mentioning them.

 Comparison to Competitors